z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

 ## Calling Convention

 The z88dk math16 library uses the sccz80 standard register and stack calling convention, but with the standard c parameter passing direction.
-For sccz80 the first or the right hand side parameter is passed in DEHL, and the second or LHS parameter is passed on the stack.
+For sccz80 the first or the right hand side parameter is passed in `HL`, and the second or LHS parameter is passed on the stack.
 For zsdcc all parameters are passed on the stack, from right to left.
 For both compilers, where multiple parameters are passed, they will be passed on the stack.

-The intrinsic functions, written in assembly, assume the sccz80 calling convention, and are by default `__z88dk_fastcall` or `__z88dk_callee`, which means that they will consume values passed on the stack, returning with the value in HL.
+The intrinsic functions, written in assembly, assume the sccz80 calling convention, and are by default `__z88dk_fastcall` or `__z88dk_callee`, which means that they will consume values passed on the stack, returning with the value in `HL`.

 ```
-     LHS STACK - RHS DEHL -> RETURN DEHL
+     LHS STACK - RHS HL -> RETURN HL

-    ; add two sccz80 floats
+    ; add two sccz80 half floats
+    ;
+    ; half f16_add (half x, half y);
     ;
     ; enter : stack = sccz80_half left, ret
     ;            HL = sccz80_half right